Small Business Interview: Shannon Bloemker, Glasshouse

 Nobody ever does.
 Life is never a perfect balance.
 Sometimes my family takes precedence because we have a big life event like graduation to plan for and participate in.
 Other times, I’m stuck late at the office and making dinner for everyone turns into a scramble to find cereal in the cabinets.
 What helps me along the way is including my family in my business as much as possible.

 Many days my husband works out of the same office, and we’ll get to commute in together.
 Our oldest son has interned at Glasshouse and will continue to do so this summer.
-And in the afternoons it’s not uncommon for my children to stop by after school to meet with their tutor in our conference room or help out with some data entry projects to work off all of the gems they secretly bought in a game on their cell phone.
+And in the afternoons it’s not uncommon for my children to stop by after school to meet with their tutor in our conference room or help out with some data entry projects to work off all of the gems they secretly brought in a game on their cell phone.

-It’s a lot easier to be a working mom, when I can find ways to have my family work alongside me.
+It’s a lot easier to be a working mom when I can find ways to have my family work alongside me.

 Where do you see yourself in 5 years?

 I hope that our company has national brand recognition.
 In five years, my goal is to have demonstrated the value of what we do, so that people understand the implications of taking better care of their homes.
 I’d also like to challenge our Industry to adopt better standards.
-Beyond that I see many ways Glasshouse can partner with companies that offer home mortgages, insurance, and home warranties.
+Beyond that, I see many ways Glasshouse can partner with companies that offer home mortgages, insurance, and home warranties.

 Please share a fun fact about yourself